jahlborn/appengine-rest-server/README.txt

 Copyright 2008 Boomi, Inc.
 All rights reserved.

-Basic REST server for Google AppEngine Applications using the builtin Datastore API.
+Basic REST server for Google App Engine Applications using the builtin Datastore API.

 ========